cowegis/cowegis-contao-draw-widget-bundle/README.md

 # Cowegis Draw Widget Bundle

-The Cowegis Draw Widget Bundle provides a custom widget for drawing and managing graphical elements within the Contao CMS.
+The Cowegis Draw Widget Bundle provides a custom widget for drawing and managing vector elements within the Contao CMS.
 It is designed to integrate seamlessly with Contao, offering users an intuitive interface for creating and editing map vector drawings.